 As with all recipes I use the freshest ingredients I can find and organic where possible.
 In this case I used organic quinoa and the parsley, mint and spring onions were from my herb garden.

 - If you haven’t used quinoa before make sure you wash it thoroughly beforehand.
-I actually recommend soaking it for five minutes, then rinsing.
 The reason for this is there is a natural coating on the grains, called saponin, which is quite bitter.

 - If you’ve never used pomegranates before read my post about how to remove pomegranate seeds so you don’t end up covered in red juice.